Cluster recipes¶

 When none of these fits¶

-The three orchestrators above are the ones with one-shot recipes.
+The orchestrators above are the ones with one-shot recipes.
 For

 anything else — AWS Batch, GCP Batch, custom MPI launchers, in-house